May 18, 2014, 10:45 a.m.

 She’d reminded me in an earlier email that even though Emmett was their congressman, there was absolutely nothing of significance in their holdings about him.
 So, Jacki’s interested in Emmett too.
 She reminded me that Emmett’s grandfather, Augustus Emmett Maxwell, was hugely important in Pensacola — it seems strange to her that given the connection the archive has nothing on Emmett.

 We walked over to the original 1832 Christ Church on 405 South Adams Street, which is still in the Pensacola National Register Historic District.
 Jacki tells me that this would be church that Emmett’s mother, Elizabeth Maxwell Wilson and his grandfather, Augustus Emmett Maxwell, would have attended when they lived in Pensacola.
-The ‘newer’ Christ Church — the one Emmett attended — and was buried from — was built in 1903 and is located at 18 West Wright Street.
+The ‘newer’ Christ Church — the one Emmett attended and where his funeral service was held — was built in 1903 and is located at 18 West Wright Street.

 Next, we walked towards the business district.
 Jacki points out two sites of significance: the Blount Building where Emmett’s uncle Evelyn Maxwell worked.
 Jacki and I had had an email conversation about Emmett’s uncle and grandfather; both were and still are much revered in Pensacola history.
 She wasn’t surprised that Emmett’s family had paved the way for him more than a few times; that seemed natural then as now for established family to help those on the way up.